 MoJo is a contraction of mobile journalism.
-Since 2010 Stephen Quinn has trained journalists and students in 18 countries to make high-quality videos with only an iOS device.
+Stephen Quinn has trained journalists, citizens and students in 18 countries to make high-quality videos with only an iOS device in recent years.
 Most courses are repeated each year.
 Clients have included China Daily in Hong Kong, the Philippines Daily Inquirer, The Age (Australia), the Foreign Press Association in London, Birmingham City University’s post-graduate journalism program (UK), Coventry University’s journalism course (UK), G.D.
 Goenka University (India), Washington University (USA), Beijing Foreign Studies University and Kristiania University (Norway).

 Email Stephen Quinn if you would like to talk about mojo training: sraquinn (at) gmail (dot) com.
-Examples of Dr Quinn’s mojo work can be found on YouTube.
-Dr Quinn uses an iPhone and the iMovie app, plus some other equipment.
-The photo below shows his full kit, though it’s possible to be a mojo with a simple kit consisting of an iPhone, a microphone with a wind sock and a file storage device (SanDisk Connect Stick) for backup (total cost about £800; see “essential mojo kit” image below).
+Examples of Dr Quinn’s mojo work can be found at his YouTube site.
+Dr Quinn focuses on using only an iPhone and a handful of apps.

 The third row shows (from left) a CaseLogic case for holding bits and pieces.
 Items in the case include spare batteries, an extension cable for the Rode microphone, and a Rode SC6 plug for connecting headphones so I can monitor sound quality when doing interviews.
 Next to that is a Shoulderpod grip for connecting my iPhone to a tripod, and at bottom right a SmartGun tripod mount.
 Not shown: a recharge device for the iPhone.